-My goal here is to walk you through the video marketing guide that we use, to be able to turn one video into a hundred pieces of content and be able to create videos at scale even if you don’t have a large team.
+My goal here is to walk you through the video marketing guide that we use to turn one video into a hundred pieces of content and to create videos at scale, even if you don’t have a large team.

-The article is an extract from a podcast I had with Lloyd Lobo, Co-founder of Boast.AI, and Tristan Parmley, CEO of Chirorevenue, where we discussed how important it is to do marketing through videos and how it helps you derive more and more leads.
-I also shared a method of creating genuinely mind-blowing video content.
+This article is an extract from a podcast I had with Lloyd Lobo, co-founder of Boast.AI, and Tristan Parmley, CEO of Chirorevenue, where we discussed how important it is to do marketing through videos and how it helps you derive more leads.
+I also shared a method of creating genuinely mind-blowing video content here.

-Just shooting a video outside, on an iPhone will eliminate the money issue.
-And when it comes to time, all these processes and checklists are the same that we use for our clients.
+Simply shooting a video outside on an iPhone will eliminate the money issue, and when it comes to time, all these processes and checklists are the same things we use for our clients.
 It’s what we use for ourselves and our teams.

 Content at Scale

 You can generate a thousand pieces of content from a single video.
 It can be a podcast, an interview, or a video you recorded at Starbucks with a friend.
 You can chop that into many pieces (repurpose), provided you have some framework covering a particular topic.